huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 ## Risk Justification and Priority Controls

 The highest priority physical controls are access control, surveillance, and hardware security.
-These measures directly reduce the risk of theft, sabotage, data compromise, and regulatory violations by limiting who can physically interact with critical systems and ensuring all activity is monitored.
+These measures directly reduce the risk of theft and data compromise.
+The security cameras make sure to gather evidence in case someone robbed a store or something.

-Physical security also reinforces technical controls such as network segmentation, access control lists, and monitoring systems.
+Physical security also reinforces things like network segmentation, access control lists, and monitoring systems.
 When infrastructure is physically protected, attackers cannot bypass logical defenses by plugging in rogue hardware or accessing exposed ports.
 Strong physical security ensures technical safeguards remain reliable across the enterprise.

 ## Conclusion